AjuntamentdeBarcelona/bustia-etica-bcn/README_es.md

-**Note**: Initially this project is mainly oriented to Catalan institutions, and at this moment the documentation is only in Catalan.
+**Note**: Initially this project is mainly oriented to Catalan institutions, and at this moment the documentation is only in [Catalan](https://github.com/AjuntamentdeBarcelona/bustia-etica-bcn/blob/master/README.md) and Spanish.
 Contact us if you need an English translation (check our mail at the end of the document).

 # _Léeme_ - Buzón Ético y de Buen Gobierno